Marie Curie: New elements

-In July 1898, Curie and her husband published a joint paper announcing the existence of an element they named "polonium", in honour of her native Poland, which would for another twenty years remain partitioned among three empires (Russian, Austrian, and Prussian).
-On 26 December 1898, the Curies announced the existence of a second element, which they named "radium", from the Latin word for "ray".
-In the course of their research, they also coined the word "radioactivity".
+In July 1898, Curie and her husband published a joint paper announcing the existence of an element they named 'polonium', in honour of her native Poland, which would for another twenty years remain partitioned among three empires (Russia, Austria, and Prussia).
+On 26 December 1898, the Curies announced the existence of a second element, which they named 'radium', from the Latin word for 'ray'.
+In the course of their research, they also coined the word 'radioactivity'.

 To prove their discoveries beyond any doubt, the Curies sought to isolate polonium and radium in pure form.
 Pitchblende is a complex mineral; the chemical separation of its constituents was an arduous task.
 The discovery of polonium had been relatively easy; chemically it resembles the element bismuth, and polonium was the only bismuth-like substance in the ore.
 Radium, however, was more elusive; it is closely related chemically to barium, and pitchblende contains both elements.
 By 1898 the Curies had obtained traces of radium, but appreciable quantities, uncontaminated with barium, were still beyond reach.
-The Curies undertook the arduous task of separating out radium salt by differential crystallization.
+The Curies undertook the arduous task of separating out radium salt by differential crystallisation.
 From a tonne of pitchblende, one-tenth of a gram of radium chloride was separated in 1902.
 In 1910, she isolated pure radium metal.
 She never succeeded in isolating polonium, which has a half-life of only 138 days.

 Between 1898 and 1902, the Curies published, jointly or separately, a total of 32 scientific papers, including one that announced that, when exposed to radium, diseased, tumour-forming cells were destroyed faster than healthy cells.

-In 1900, Curie became the first woman faculty member at the École Normale Supérieure and her husband joined the faculty of the University of Paris.
+In 1900, Curie became the first woman faculty member at the École normale supérieure de jeunes filles and her husband joined the faculty of the University of Paris.
 In 1902 she visited Poland on the occasion of her father's death.

 In June 1903, supervised by Gabriel Lippmann, Curie was awarded her doctorate from the University of Paris.
 That month the couple were invited to the Royal Institution in London to give a speech on radioactivity; being a woman, she was prevented from speaking, and Pierre Curie alone was allowed to.
 Meanwhile, a new industry began developing, based on radium.
 The Curies did not patent their discovery and benefited little from this increasingly profitable business.